Latest update: 23 June 2022

 You'll receive the registration confirmation with detailed instructions on how to fill out and when to fill out the Public Health Control Form.

 We recommend you create an account or log in your account on the airline website to book your flights so that the Spanish Travel Health website and the public health passenger locator form links are available together with your booking details in your account.

 Stage 2.
-Within 2 days before your flight, you will need to complete the Public Health Control form.
+Within 2 days before your flight arrival date to Barcelona, you will need to complete the Public Health Control form.
 You'll be asked a series of health questions.

-Upon completion of the form, you will receive a QR code that you will need to show to the Spanish authorities upon arrival at Barcelona airport.
+Upon completion of the form, you will receive a QR code that you will need to show before boarding and also to the Spanish authorities upon arrival at Barcelona airport.

 You can either print the QR code or download the QR code app or do a screenshot of the QR code and save it on your mobile phone.